salmant/Kubernetes-Cassandra-Cluster/README.md

 <br>

 ## Step 10: Check the status of the Cassandra ring
-You may run the Cassandra nodetool which shown bellow to display the status of the ring.
+You may run the Cassandra nodetool which is shown bellow to display the status of the ring.

 `kubectl exec -it cassandra-rbdpn -- nodetool status`